 utopia is only the shadow of a dream”

-We already know what happens with many utopias and for this reason PermaCulture is also a very practical science, in the sense that it seeks to figure out how the laws of Nature work (including human nature) and imitate them, or at least synergise them & apply them in designing society: native ecosystems in particular are masterpieces of sustainable design.
-Especially it has always sought to unify all that is useful in any of the sciences and so became possibly the first ever truly holistic science, which is in constant evolution.
+We already know what happens with many utopias and for this reason PermaCulture is also a very practical science, in the sense that it seeks to figure out how the laws of Nature work (including human nature) and imitate them, or at least synergize with them & apply them in our design of society.
+Native ecosystems in particular are masterpieces of sustainable design.
+Permaculture has always particularly sought to unify all that is useful in any of the sciences and in doing so possibly became the first ever truly holistic science, in constant evolution.

-The australians Mollison and Holmgren* gave the name and a very practical shape to these ideals, creating a design language that facilitated it's rapid adoption in the whole world.
-As a science it is based in observation and experimentation, including from all other fields of human endevour: there are no dogmas, all has to be checked out with experience.
+The Australians Mollison and Holmgren* gave these ideals the name and a very practical shape, creating a design language that facilitated its rapid adoption in the whole world.
+As a science it is based in observation and experimentation all fields of human endeavour: there are no dogmas, all has to be checked through experience.

-Once figured out that the basic principles, models and design techniques worked very well (by helping put into motion many farms, organisations and businesses), the founders started to teach others how to create sustainable systems, primarily through demonstration and orally, encouraging their students to do the same, and by publishing various books.
+Once figured out that the basic principles, models and design techniques worked very well (by helping put into motion many farms, organisations and businesses), the founders started to teach others how to create sustainable systems, primarily through demonstration and teaching, encouraging their students to do the same, and by publishing various books.

-In Spain the Iberian Permaculture Network was woven and from this Node of the Permaculture Academy we have created a complete training programme that includes online and live courses.
-As a very fertile evolving branch of the Academy we are now pioneering with Integral Permaculture, another step in synthesis of the best that is emergent and practically applicable now, to co-creating vibrant systems that are in tune with and foster evolution.
+In Spain the Iberian Permaculture Network was woven and from this Node of the Permaculture Academy we created a complete training program that includes online and presential courses.
+As a very fertile evolving branch of the Academy we are pioneering with a Integral Permaculture, another step towards a synthesis of the best that is emergent and practically applicable now, to co-create vibrant systems that are in tune with and foster evolution.

 It is also the supporting information resource for a most ambitious international training event, the PDC +++